 We investigated the dependence of the work-loop end-systolic force-length relationship on shortening velocity by progressive deactivation of the velocity dependencies of hfT and gxbT.
 See Appendix A1 for the adjusted shortening-velocity equations.

+Figure 6

 Schematic of the Tran et al. (2010) cross-bridge model.

+Ca2+ dependence of shortening

+[talk about the Ca2+ transient and how its shape affects the extent of shortening a sarcomere can accomplish.
+Why is an isometric calcium transient “wider”? it depends on the overlap region of the sarcomere and how much sarcomere shortening occurs].

+the work-loop calcium transient mirrors the isometric calcium transient at SL=2.27 until sarcomere shortening occurs.
+The detachment of cross-bridges associated with sarcomere shortening causes a “bump” in the Ca2+ transient; however, the timing of the bump

 Results